jflorian/doubledog-sigul/README.md

 ##### `bridge_cert_nickname` (required)
 This must be the nickname given to the Sigul Bridge's certificate within the NSS certificate database.
 The named certificate is used to authenticate the Sigul Bridge to the Sigul Server.

-##### `client_ca_cert` (required)
+##### `client_ca_cert_source` (required)
-Puppet source URI providing the CA certificate which signed *sigul_cert*.
+Puppet source URI providing the CA certificate which signed *client_cert_source*.
 This must be in PEM format and include all intermediate CA certificates, sorted and concatenated from the leaf CA to the root CA.  This certificate is used to authenticate the Sigul Bridge to the Koji Hub.

 ##### `downloads` (required)
 URL of your Koji package download site.